TissueMAPS/TissueMAPS/README.rst

 Data
 ----

-Measurement data are written to *.data.h5* HDF5 files to disk and stored in the *data* folder, a subdirectory of the project folder.
+Modules can write data to *.data* HDF5 files on disk, which are stored in the *data* folder, a subdirectory of the project folder.

 The name of the data file is available to the module as ``kwargs["data_file"]``.